 The cost of a senior meal is just $3.95.
 We are very grateful to the Global Giving donors for their generous support of senior nutrition.

-The Weekend Meal Program at our Elm Court Center is an ongoing project for the Meals on Wheels People.
-It serves seniors who live in or near downtown Portland, Ore.
-Most live below poverty.
+Thank you for your continued support of senior meals on weekends.
+Our Weekend Meal Program at the Elm Court Center in downtown Portland is one of our ongoing projects.
+Most of the seniors who access this program live below poverty.
 Most live alone.
 And the majority do not have access to cooking facilities.
-The dine at our Elm Court Center Monday through Friday and receive a hot, nutritious lunch.
+They dine at our Elm Court Center Monday through Friday and receive a hot, nutritious lunch.
 And, thanks to donations from organizations such as Global Giving, we are able to provide these seniors with a hot meal on the weekends as well.
 If we were not there with a meal, these seniors would have to survive from Friday noon to Monday noon with no food.

 It takes just $3.95 to provide a hot meal for a senior.
 We are deeply appreciative of the generosity of GlobalGiving donors and your partnership in our vision that no senior will go hungry or experience social isolation.